vlizBE/dcafs/docs/DAS Core manual.md

 #### Connect to the telnet interface
 * If you use the binaries it's recommended to use the .bat or .sh to start it in a console window.
 All the feedback/errors should appear in the logs but it's easier than refreshing those.
-* The last line in the console should be "Barebone boot finished!" if not using console, you know das has booted if a settings.xml file (and other folders) have been generated near the .jar.
+* The last line in the console should be "Barebone boot finished!" if not using console, you know dcafs has booted if a settings.xml file (and other folders) have been generated near the .jar.

 >Note: If this doesn't work, chances are Java wasn't installed properly.

 #### First steps
-* Open the created settings.xml (in the recommended notepad++ or any other xml syntax highlighting editor), the reason for this is that you can follow what das generates.
+* Open the created settings.xml (in the recommended notepad++ or any other xml syntax highlighting editor), the reason for this is that you can follow what dcafs generates.
 Furthermore, not everything is possible through the telnet interface (yet), so at some point it will be necessary/quicker to alter that file.
 * Open Putty and set up a telnet connection to hostname localhost, port23 and connection type telnet.
-  Save this as das_local.
+  Save this as dcafs_local.
-* Open two or three das_local sessions (while setting up, it's easier if there are two or more)
+* Open two or three dcafs_local sessions (while setting up, it's easier if there are two or more)
     * One session to issue commands
     * Once session to see the relevant help or command overview
     * Once session to see incoming data